UMAprotocol/UMIPs/UMIPs/umip-33.md

 The value of AMPLUSD and USDAMPL for a given timestamp can be determined with the following process:

-1. AMPL/USD should be queried from Gate.io, Uniswap, and FTX for that timestamp rounded to the nearest second.
+1. AMPL/USD should be queried from Gate.io, Bitfinex, and FTX for that timestamp rounded to the nearest second.
 The results of these queries should be kept at the level of precision they are returned at.
 2. The median of the AMPL/USD results should then be taken and determined whether that median differs from broad market consensus.
 3. This result should be rounded to six decimal places.
 4. The inverse of the AMPL/USD median from step 2 is then taken (1/AMPLUSD) to determine the USD/AMPL price.